-The thing is, all of these books say about the same thing, and they do work IF you implement the suggestions.
+I've read all of those books and many more just like them.
+These books and people all say about the same thing, and those suggestions do work IF you implement them.
 In this article, I've picked out the top 10 steps you can take to generate wealth for the long haul.

-Following these steps, I've added six figures to my net worth in the last few years while raising 5 kids, so I can personally attest to how well they work.
-There is value to reading all of these books and I encourage you to read all of the ones I mentioned above, but these 10 steps will cover the high-level points of wealth creation.
+Following these steps, I've added six figures to my net worth in the last year while raising 5 kids, so I can personally attest to how well they work.
+As a former bank director who has visited with many multi-millionaires over the years, I can tell you that there is value to reading all of these books and I encourage you to read all of the ones I mentioned above, but these 10 steps will cover the high-level points of becoming financially independent.